microapps/gatsby-plugin-react-i18next/README.md

 | [/locales/es/translation.json](/example/locales/es/translation.json) | Spanish  |
 | [/locales/de/translation.json](/example/locales/de/translation.json) | German   |

 You can use different namespaces to organize your translations.
-Use the following file structure.
+Use the following file structure:

 ```
 |-- language